Written by Craig Fearn

 What Should You Spend on Social Media?

-UK small businesses typically spend Β£500β1,500 per month on social media management and advertising combined (Sprout Social).
+UK small businesses typically spend £500–1,500 per month on social media marketing - management and advertising combined (Sprout Social).
 That covers content creation, scheduling, community management, and a modest ad spend.
-But you don't have to start there.
+But you don’t have to start there.

 How to Measure What’s Actually Working

 Likes are vanity metrics.
 A post with 200 likes and zero enquiries is less valuable than a post with 15 likes and three DMs asking about your services.
-The metrics that matter for small businesses are:
+The metric that matters for small business social media marketing is revenue impact, not popularity.
+Here’s what to actually watch:

 - Enquiries: DMs, comments asking about services, clicks to your website’s contact page